thadryanjs/install-arch-on-vm/InstallVM.md

     nano /etc/hostname

-Enter the name you want and exit ```nano```.
+Enter the name you want and exit 'nano'.

 ![alt text](images/install/install_26.png)

-Now we need to setup the network inside chroot so we can install the bootloaded (up until now, we've been getting sweet internet goodness from the host machine, but we're hidden away in ```chroot``` at the moment).
+Now we need to setup the network inside chroot so we can install the bootloaded (up until now, we've been getting sweet internet goodness from the host machine, but we're hidden away in 'chroot' at the moment).
 We will install a network manager to enable this. *This is a divergence from previous tutorials as well*.
 Run the following command and hit enter to accept the install.

     pacman -S dhcpcd

 We've install the network manager, but we need to turn it on.
-We can do so using the ```systemctl``` command.
+We can do so using the 'systemctl' command.

     systemctl enable dhcpcd

 ![alt text](images/install/install_27.png)

-Now we can install ```grub```, which will allow us to boot into our system. ```os-prober``` is sometimes installed at this step.
+Now we can install 'grub', which will allow us to boot into our system. 'os-prober' is sometimes installed at this step.
 It detects other operating systems if you dual boot, though that won't be an issue with a vm.
 It's good to know it exists however.

     pacman –S grub os-prober

 ![alt text](images/install/install_28.png)

-Now that we have ```grub```, we can install to our ```/dev/sda``` drive where is will be able to "see" the rest of our system:
+Now that we have 'grub', we can install to our '/dev/sda' drive where is will be able to "see" the rest of our system:

     grub-install /dev/sda

 ![alt text](images/install/install_new_grb.png)

-This command will create a config file for ```grub``` from which we can customize it later if desired.
+This command will create a config file for 'grub' from which we can customize it later if desired.

     grub-mkconfig –o /boot/grub/grub.cfg